bgilbert/gcsannex/README.rst

 3. In the project's settings, go to **APIs & auth** > **Credentials**.

-4. Click "Create new Client ID", select "Service account", then click "Create Client ID".
+4. Click "Add credentials", then "Service account".
+Ensure "JSON" is selected, then click "Create".

 5. A credentials file will be downloaded to your computer.
 You will need this file when configuring gcsannex.